 Our system is a complete solution for the organization and storage of such information.
 The proposed scheme can be integrated in a Grid environment providing a fully decentralized solution.
-In this architecture, the nodes hosting the information producers and used for information-related purposes are organized in a DHT-based overlay, as shown in Figure 4.
+In this architecture, the nodes hosting the information producers and used for information-related purposes are organized in a DHT-based overlay, as shown in Fig. 5.
 The routing of messages among these resources is performed according to the DHT protocol and no centralized structures are required.
 The P2P overlay introduces a scalable solution, while data and query load balancing is achieved.
-A concept hierarchy is defined for the various levels of aggregation that characterize the produced data and the existing needs.
+A concept hierarchy is defined for the various levels of aggregation that characterize the produced data.
 Each numerical fact is described by the corresponding concept hierarchy.
 No off-line collection and processing of data is required, since online updates are supported.
 The re-indexing mechanism enables the summarization of data according to the incoming queries.
-The Registry or Index service with the locations of service instances is implemented in a distributed manner.
-Data are distributed among the nodes of the DHT and queried according to our method.
-While in existing approaches a consumer queries all the information producers, in our system only the nodes responsible for data according to the aggregation level are contacted reducing the communication and processing cost.
+Moreover, the Registry or Index service with the locations of service instances is implemented in a distributed manner.
+While in existing distributed approaches a consumer queries a central point to find all the relative producers, this procedure is eliminated in our selforganized system.
+The data are dynamically aggregated and stored in a distributed manner according to the preferences of the users achieving reduction of processing and communication cost.